lowweihong/lowweihong.github.io/index.md

 # <image src="/images/man-technologist.png" height="30" width="30"> About me

-Current Masters Students in Georgia Tech, Atlanta.
-I am aspired to participate in any research opportunity to advance my expertise in Natural Language Processing (NLP)
+I am a current Master's student at Georgia Tech, Atlanta, and I am eager to participate in research opportunities to enhance my analytical skills and deepen my expertise in Natural Language Processing, particularly its applications in social media.

 ---